 In spite of our Co-Cola covetousness, Mr. Henry was not to be found.
 He was gone home, and there were four thirsty boys that were getting thirstier and thirstier by the minute in the late June heat.
-Anything…a Co-Cola, an Orange Crush, a Nehi Grape, or even a Barq’s Cream Soda, which was my first choice when I could get one, a Co-Cola being second.
+Anything resembling a Co-Cola…the real-thing Co-cola, an Orange Crush, a Nehi Grape, or even a Barq’s Cream Soda, which was my first choice when I could get one, a Co-Cola being second.

 It seems Young Dizzy was quite familiar with Mr. Henry’s angle iron Co-Cola safe.
 He may well have been the reason for its existence.
-Dizzy could pry the frame up just enough to get his skinny arm in there and weasel out one drink at the time.
-While I would never have stolen a drink from Mr. Henry’s drink box, in spite of a little nudge in my conscience, I would be happy to drink a drink that someone else had pilfered; after all, it wasn’t me that stole it.
+Dizzy could pry the frame up just enough to get his skinny arm in there and weasel out one drink at a time.
+While I would never have stolen a drink from Mr. Henry’s drink box, in spite of a little nudge in my conscience, I decided would be happy to drink a drink that someone else had pilfered at that moment; after all, it wasn’t me that stole it, and it was hot and I was thirsty.
 It’s funny how easy it is to compromise one’s conscience over a trifle

 Sure enough, Dizzy snaked his arm in and pulled out an Orange Crush.
 Lou said, “Man that’s the one for me.”